eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user provides the manifest content via the CLI command `ank apply [OPTIONS] -` through `stdin`, the Ankaios CLI shall accept the given manifest content from `stdin`.
+When the user calls the Ankaios CLI ``apply` command with a file named `-`, the Ankaios CLI shall read data from stdin.

 Needs:
 - impl